-The regional divisions of Wales used on this website follow those adopted by Environment Agency Wales (EAW) and the Countryside Council for Wales (CCW), two of the many organisations that play key roles in the designation and management of our Areas of Outstanding National Beauty, Nature Reserves, National Parks and countryside in general.
+The regional divisions of Wales used on this website follow those adopted by Natural Resources Wales (NRW), the organisation with key responsibility for the designation and management of our Areas of Outstanding National Beauty, Nature Reserves, National Parks and countryside in general.
 To help you to locate nature reserves and other wildlife habitats, therefore, throughout this website 'Southwest Wales' includes the counties of Ceredigion, Carmarthenshire, Pembrokeshire, Swansea, Neath-Port Talbot and Bridgend.

 Whilst Southwest Wales cannot rival North Wales for dramatic and rugged mountain scenery, the gentler rolling countryside of the southwest, with its spectacular coastline, the rounded hilltops of the ancient Preselis and the Cambrians, and long winding river valleys make it no less appealing and beautiful.

 This part of Wales is also home to some of our most-loved and significant nature reserves, sheltering great diversity of wildlife both in the sea and on the land.
 Pembrokeshire, in Southwest Wales, harbours one of Wales's three National Parks, the other two being Snowdonia National Park in North Wales and Brecon Beacons National Park in East Wales.
 The Dyfi Valley was designated as a UNESCO Biosphere in 2009, which underlines the importance of the species, ecosystems and landscape of this exceptional part of Wales and the commitment of the people who live and work there to preserve it.